peckb1/advent-of-code/README.md

 * Keeping track of the single index as I parsed through the bit string for Day16
   * This ended up turning into a re-learning of AtomicInteger, and "invisible" mutability of parameters

+* Aside from the maths solution for Day 17 part1, finding the set of valid X and Y coordinates for part two was clever.

 ## Takeaways